tjanek/sleek/README.md

 #### v.0.1 ####
 > * Thymeleaf as default template for pages
-> * Support for Markdown, AsciiDoc, Thymeleaf, Jade and HTML templates
+> * Support for Markdown, AsciiDoc, Jade and HTML templates

 #### v.0.2 ####
 > * Config